Galaxy Book Pro is a PC that’s more like a smartphone

 In today’s Samsung Galaxy Unpacked event, the company released four new Galaxy laptops: the Galaxy Book Pro, Galaxy Book Pro 360, Galaxy Book and Galaxy Book Odyssey.
 The new devices have been designed to answer the question: why can’t laptops be more like smartphones?

-As we originally reported last week, we saw three main designs with the fourth addition of the Galaxy Book Odyssey, a gaming-based PC.
+As we originally reported last week, we saw three new laptop designs with the fourth addition of the Galaxy Book Odyssey, a gaming-based PC.
 However, rather than the ARM-based Snapdragon chip Go, the Galaxy Book maintains the Intel processor of the Galaxy Book Pro models.

 - Android phones are getting a sharing feature that iPhone users can only dream of